The roadmap now reflects the live testnet stack and the shipped reward-node system. Read the Node Rewards page

 Further tightening of titles, descriptions, and page structure for clarity and search usefulness.

-More concise guidance between reward-node explanation, wallet setup, faucet testing, explorer verification, and technical docs.
+More concise guidance between node setup, wallet setup, faucet testing, explorer verification, reward-node explanation, and technical docs.

 Future Considerations